 Get ready for your first online consultation

 This will be your favorite part.
-Video consultations are an exciting experience, and your first one will be a special one.
+Video consultations are an exciting experience for any remote professional, and your first one will be a special one.
 Be well prepared for it!

 Set up your workspace

 Will you need a separate room for that or is a corner of your living room enough?
 Take care that the space looks neat and tidy and ensure you have the appropriate lighting.
 If you are using any props, have them ready and near you.
-These include notepad, pen, or even a glass of water.
+These include a notepad, pen, or even a glass of water.

 Software and hardware check